Hello! Welcome to year 5.

 See our pictures below:

-our current up to date class timetable for Year 5: SPRING TERM:
+our current up to date class timetable for Year 5: SUMMER TERM:

 On Friday 15th September we had our first 'French Day'.
 Aswell as using basic French phrases daily, we will teach French in day blocks during the school year.